The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond

-Note that in general $L_w^p$-norm is not a true norm. \end{corollary} \begin{remark} The method of using gradient stability to get strengthened Sobolev-type embeddings with weak Lebesgue norms was first discovered by Bianchi and Egnell \cite{Bia}.
-Combining the gradient stability with a compactness argument, they established the following improved Sobolev embedding
+\end{corollary} \begin{remark} The method of using gradient stability to obtain strengthened Sobolev-type embeddings with weak Lebesgue norms was first introduced by Bianchi and Egnell \cite{Bia}.
+By combining gradient stability with a compactness argument, they established the following improved Sobolev embedding:

 for any bounded domain $\Omega\subset\R^n$.
-Here $\Bar{K}(\Omega)$ is a positive constant depending only on $n$ and $\Omega$.
-Subsequently, R\v{a}dulescu, Smets and Willem \cite{Rad}, Wang and Willem \cite{Wan} applied similar methods to derive improved versions of the Caffarelli-Kohn-Nirenberg inequalities \eqref{ckn} with parameters $p=2,a=0,b>0$ and $p=2,a>0,b>0$, respectively.
-This method can also be used to treat other Sobolev-type inequalities.
-We refer to \cite{Che,Den3,Gaz,Gaz1,Zha} and the references therein for further discussions.
-It is worth mentioning that an improvement on this approach was first given by Chen, Frank and Weth \cite{Che}.
-By replacing the compactness argument with some careful estimates, they established sharpened fractional Sobolev embeddings over domains with finite measures.
+Here, $\Bar{K}(\Omega)$ is a positive constant that depends only on $n$ and $\Omega$.
+Subsequently, R\v{a}dulescu, Smets and Willem \cite{Rad}, as well as Wang and Willem \cite{Wan}, applied similar methods to derive improved versions of the Caffarelli-Kohn-Nirenberg inequalities \eqref{ckn} with parameters $p=2,a=0,b>0$ and $p=2,a>0,b>0$, respectively.
+This method can also be utilized to address other Sobolev-type inequalities.
+We refer to \cite{Che,Gaz,Gaz1,Zha} and the references therein for further discussions.
+It is worth mentioning that an improvement on this approach was first provided by Chen, Frank and Weth \cite{Che}.
+By replacing the compactness argument with careful estimates, they established sharpened fractional Sobolev embeddings over domains with finite measures.
 Moreover, their estimates yield an explicit dependence of $\Bar{K}(\Omega)$ on the measure of $\Omega$.
-In this paper, we adapt the ideas in \cite{Bia,Che} to deduce \eqref{ccc2} and \eqref{ccc3}. \end{remark} When it comes to domains with infinite measures, we need to make some assumptions.
+In this paper, we adapt the ideas from \cite{Bia,Che} to deduce \eqref{ccc2} and \eqref{ccc3}. \end{remark} When considering domains with infinite measures, we need to make some assumptions.
 For a domain $\Omega\subset\mathbb{R}^n$, the principal $p$-Laplacian eigenvalue is defined by